-No cumulative effects of implementing the Llys-y-Fran (freshet release) drought order with other drought order / permit schemes have been identified.
+No cumulative effects of implementing the Llys-y-Fran (freshet release) drought order with other drought order / permit schemes (including the 8206-2 Preseli drought order) have been identified.
 However, this should be reviewed at the time of any future application for a drought order at Llys-y-Fran (freshet release).